 c) School-Based Research Projects (Semester-7, 2 Credits)

-While completing their internship, student-teachers manage actual classroom or school-level issues through action research or case studies.
+While completing their internships, student-teachers address real classroom- or school-level issues through action research or case studies.
 This fosters critical thinking, cooperative problem-solving, and research abilities.
-Projects can be done individually or in groups, and they entail creating interventions and evaluating the outcomes.
-The emphasis is on evidence-based, contextualized teaching-learning enhancements.
+Projects can be completed individually or in groups and involve creating interventions and evaluating outcomes.
+The emphasis is on evidence-based, contextualised teaching-learning enhancements.
 After preparing a report, students present their findings to mentors and peers.

 d) Internship in Teaching (Semester-7, 10 Credits)

 This offers full-time school teaching experience, which is a significant component.
-After, first helping classroom teachers, student-teachers eventually shift to teaching on their own.
+After first helping, classroom teachers and student-teachers eventually shift to teaching on their own.
 They organize lessons, provide materials, conduct the classroom, and participate in school functions like events and assemblies.
 Additionally, interns engage with administrative and documentation duties at the institution.
-The aim of this program is to get them ready to take all responsibility as competent educators.
+The aim of this program is to get them ready to take all responsibilities as competent educators.

 e) Post-Internship (Review and Analysis) (Semester-8, 2 Credits) Following their teaching internship, student-teachers use presentations and discussions to reflect on their experiences.
 They make improvements to their lessons and instructional resources.
-A comprehensive document describing the lessons is developed.
+A comprehensive document describing the lessons has been developed.
 Increasing understanding is facilitated by professor comments and peer interaction.
 The procedure promotes professional development and self-evaluation.

 f) Creating Teaching-Learning Material (Semester-8, 2 Credits)

 Student-teachers create creative, context-specific teaching-learning materials based on their academic knowledge and school experiences.
 They use theoretical ideas in practical teaching situations.
-Their eight-semester learning is summarized in this practical assignment.
-Students use pedagogical concepts and child needs as explanations for their material selections.
+Their eight-semester learning is summarised in this practical assignment.
+Students use pedagogical concepts and children's needs as explanations for their material selections.
 It improves curriculum planning skills and creativity.

-Problems encountered Student-teachers during School Internship
+Problems encountered by student-teachers during School Internship

-School internships are an essential component of teacher education because they give student-teachers valuable hands-on experience in the classroom.
-This internship provides an extensive amount of learning opportunities, but they are also affected with problems that can seriously affect their future.
+School internships are an essential component of teacher education because they provide student-teachers with valuable hands-on classroom experience.
+This internship provides an extensive amount of learning opportunities, but they are also affected by problems that can seriously affect their future.
 During the school internship, student-teachers encounter the following major problems:

-When there are many of students and a variety of student behaviors in the classroom, it can be difficult for student-teachers to keep things under control.
+When there are many students and a variety of student behaviours in the classroom, it can be difficult for student-teachers to keep things under control.
 They might struggle to engage each student constantly, employ effective discipline methods, and maintain a positive learning environment, which could make them feel inadequate in handling the dynamics of the classroom.

 The pedagogical theories that student-teachers learn in the universities and how they are actually implemented in actual classrooms differ greatly.
 It is challenging for student-teachers to convert abstract ideas like constructivism or differentiated instruction into lesson plans and instructional activities that are relevant to real students.